microsoft/qsharp/README.md

 ### Python

-If the build script does not detect a current Python virtual environment, it will automatically create one under `pip/.venv` to run the tests for the `pip` package.
-When developing locally, you can use this virtual environment to run the tests by running `source pip/.venv/bin/activate` (Linux/MacOS) or `pip/.venv/Scripts/activate.bat` (Windows).
+When building the Python packages (`pip` and `jupyterlab`), if the build script does not detect a current Python virtual environment, it will automatically create one under `pip/.venv` or `jupyterlab/.venv`.
+When developing locally, you can use these virtual environments to run the tests by running `source .venv/bin/activate` (Linux/MacOS) or `pip/.venv/Scripts/activate.bat` (Windows).

 ## Code editing